 It isn’t uncommon to see kids with smartphones these days.
 Why shouldn’t they have them?
-They can be exceptional learning tools, help your children keep in contact with friends and family, be used for emergencies, and can be used to capture some truly great moments.
+They can be exceptional learning tools, help your children keep in contact with friends and family, be used for emergencies, and can capture some truly great moments.
+But how does a smartphone affect the eyes of your child?

 Young eyes are constantly changing and adapting to their surroundings.
-What happens when the environment their eyes are adapting to is one that is artificial?
+What happens when the environment their eyes are adapting to is artificial?
 As it turns out, these seemingly harmless screens may be altering their vision for the worse.

 Dry eye is a condition that is normally associated with age.
 As we get older, our bodies produce less moisture and less mucus that cause our eyes to become dry.
 This condition is easily fixed by eating an omega-3 rich diet (eggs, salmon, various seeds) and by taking the proper supplements (fish oils, flax seed oils).